Yusuf and Zulaikha: Other versions

+In Punjab, renditions of the legend were authored by Hakim (1803), Gulam Rasul (1873), and Habib Ali (1907).
 There also exists a Punjabi Qisse version of Yusuf and Zulaikha, composed by Hafiz Barkhurdar, that contains around 1200 pairs of rhyming verses.
 He, too, was inspired by Jami, while incorporating his own stylistic choices.
 In Barkhurdar's version, Yusuf is reunited with his father, Yaqub at the end.
 This is an example of a written qissa, or a Punjabi style of storytelling that emphasizes folkloric tradition.
 Barkhurdar's rendition was not published until the nineteenth century, and by then it was considered too antiquated for mainstream reading.
 In fact, many versions of Yusuf and Zulaikha have been lost to time.
 However, the popularity of the story can be used to measure the impact of Persianization on South Asia.
 This is evident in Maulvi Abd al-Hakim's interpretation of Yusuf and Zulaikha, which directly imitates Jami as well as other features of the Persian language.
 Nevertheless, these stories contributed to the development of the 'qissa' as a genre.

 Based on Jami's Persian version, Munshi Sadeq Ali also wrote this story as a poetic-style puthi in the Sylheti Nagari script, which he titled Mahabbatnama.

 Other writers who retold the story were Sayyid Mīrān Hāshimī (d.
 1108 AH/1697 CE), who put the story into mathnāwī form as Yūsuf u Zulaykhā in 1098 AH/1687 CE, and Mahmud Gami (d.
 1855) in Kashmiri.